moeinshakeri/COROLA_Algorithm/ReadMe.txt

 Compiling mex files:
 This work is pre-built for windows 64 bit.
 For other platforms you need to read readme files of gmm and gco folders for compiling those files on your platforms.

-Running:
+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
+Running for a stationary camera:

 Main_Script_static.m shows 17 different examples similar to table.2 or table.3 in the paper as demo.
-Since we did not use any training data for gmm and low-rank approximation in this demo, COROLA needs some frames to become stable, Especially for moving backgrounds.
+Since we did not use any training data for gmm and low-rank approximation in this demo, COROLA needs some frames to become stable, especially for moving backgrounds.

 For each example:
 -datalist : shows the name of dataset in data folder